 Purin (Custard/Flan) Emoji

 This custard-looking emoji is indeed a popular Japanese dessert.
-Known as Purinใใชใณ, it is basically a custard pudding with a layer of soft caramel on top.
+Known as Purin (ใใชใณ), it is a custard pudding with a layer of soft caramel on top.
 The texture is silky smooth and slightly firm, with a gentle wobble.

 Matcha Green Tea Emoji

 Did you know?
-Matcha is high in antioxidant and a perfect energy booster.
-Although it has as much caffeine as coffee, it is absorbed by the body a slower rate and doesn’t give you the jitters.
-If you are looking for a drink that can give you a longer lasting energy, matcha makes a great alternative.
+Matcha is high in antioxidants and a perfect energy booster.
+Although it has as much caffeine as coffee, it is absorbed by the body at a slower rate and doesn’t give you the jitters.
+If you are looking for a drink that can give you longer-lasting energy, matcha makes a great alternative.

 Sake Emoji

-Sakeย (pronounced as SAH-keh, not saki), also referred to asย Japanese rice wine,ย is an alcoholic beverage made from fermented rice and water.
+Sake (pronounced as SAH-keh, not saki), also referred to as Japanese rice wine, is an alcoholic beverage made from fermented rice and water.
 Depending on the season or personal reference, sake can be enjoyed chilled, at room temperature, or heated.
-As seen on the emoji, it is drunk from small cups and poured from a small flask called tokkuri.
+As seen in the emoji, it is drunk from small cups and poured from a small flask called tokkuri.

 Did you know?
-Traditionally,ย it is a custom for allowing your drinking partner to pour your drink and vice versa.
-The practice has relaxed in recent years, but it is still widely observed in formal settings, especially when you partake a drink or a meal with an elderly or someone with higher social rankings.
+Traditionally, it is a custom to allow your drinking partner to pour your drink and vice versa.
+The practice has relaxed in recent years, but it is still widely observed in formal settings, especially when you partake in a drink or a meal with an elderly or someone with higher social rankings.

 Did you enjoy this article?

-There are a lot more emojis we could list out here, but we hope the above give you a good start in familiarizing with the basic Japanese food.
+There are a lot more emojis we could list out here, but we hope the above gives you a good start in familiarizing yourself with basic Japanese food.
 Do you have a favorite?
 Are there any Japanese food emojis you’d like to learn more about?
 Let us know in the comment below!

 Great article.